TartanLlama/tartanllama.github.io/_drafts/passing-overload-sets.md

 Okay, so the solution is to write this every time we want to pass an overloaded function to another function.
 That's probably a good way to make your code reviewer cry.

-What would be nice is if [Abbreviated lambdas](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0573r2.html) and [Forward without forward](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0644r0.html) were accepted into the language.
+What would be nice is if [P0573: Abbreviated Lambdas for Fun and Profit](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0573r2.html) and [P0644: Forward without `forward`](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0644r0.html) were accepted into the language.
 That'd let us write this:

 {% highlight cpp %}
 [](xs...) => foo(>>xs...)
 {% endhighlight %}

-The above is functionally equivalent to the triplicated montrosity in the example before.
-Even better, if [Lifting overload sets into objects](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0834r0.html) was accepted, we could just write:
+The above is functionally equivalent to the triplicated monstrosity in the example before.
+Even better, if [P0834: Lifting overload sets into objects](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0834r0.html) was accepted, we could just write:

 {% highlight cpp %}
 []foo